CB · Miami Dolphins

 Your grade joins the crowd-sourced Fan Verdict.

 On the field, Miles Battle grades out as a shaky CB for Miami Dolphins (D+ Performance).
-That places him 111th of 275 graded cornerbacks.
-The money matches the play — the Contract Value Index lands at D+, a slight overpay.
+That places him 197th of 270 graded cornerbacks.
+Against that production, his deal reads as fairly priced on the Contract Value Index (C-) — the team is paying below what the play would command.
 The public read is positive (B Sentiment), drawn from current news and social signal rather than the box score.
 As a pro, expect these grades to move quickly as a real sample builds.

 | Year | Team | GP | INT | PD | Tkl |